What is Vibram? The philosophy behind its yellow logo

 The founder was mountaineer Vitale Bramani.

-One of the reasons for this was the "slippery" nature of hiking boots at the time.
+While climbing a mountain with his friends, he witnessed some of them getting lost and losing their lives.
+One of the reasons for this was the slippery nature of the hiking boots used at the time.

 "I want to create shoe soles that allow safe climbing"